Tips and Policies

 - Be aware of building closing times to ensure you have shelter in case of delays or poor weather.

 - Tell the driver if you feel ill or are uncomfortable at any time during your ride.

 Check your pick-up window before you ride

 All trip requests have a 30-minute pick-up window.
 This window is confirmed when you place your trip request.
 Be ready to go at the start of your pick-up window.

 Safety standards for ramps, doors and pathways

-A TransHelp driver will help you to and from the door to the taxi or TransHelp vehicle.
+Upon pick-up, your driver will help you from the first accessible door to the vehicle.
+Upon drop off, your driver will help you from the vehicle through the first accessible door.
 We call this "door-to-door" service.

 Your pick-up and drop-off locations must meet these door-to-door safety and accessibility standards:

 - Your ramp or lift must meet TransHelp safety standards and may be subject to an inspection.

 - The pick-up and drop-off door cannot be more than 50 m (164 ft) from the vehicle.